InstitutionalDiversity/Diversity-Professional-Organizations/README.md

-#  Professional Student Organizations List
+#  Professional & Student Organizations List

-Professional Student Organizations Diversity

 _If you would like to add any Twitter feeds or corrections please submit a pull request_